MilesLitteral/Blender3mfFormat/README.md

 3D Manufacturing Format files (.3mf) are a file format for triangular meshes intended to serve as exchange format for 3D printing applications.
 They can communicate not only the model, but also the intent and material of a 3D printing job from the CAD software to the CAM software (slicer).
 In this scenario, Blender serves as the CAD software.
 To that end, the aim of this add-on is to make Blender a more viable alternative as CAD software for additive manufacturing.

+This branch implements a series of edits so that the plugin no longer defines custom __init__() functions or uses any such behavior.
+This is to keep the plugin inline with Standards & Practices as Blender no longer allows plugins to define custom initialization behavior.

 Installation
 ----
 This add-on requires Blender 2.80 or newer.
 It is tested on version 2.80, 2.83, 2.93 3.0 and 3.3.